 If the customer care assistant identifies you as vulnerable or potentially eligible for social care support, you'll be referred for a community care assessment.
 The assessment will be undertaken face-to-face by one of our social workers.

 If you're unable to conduct a telephone assessment we'll work with you to find a more suitable way.
 You can either ask someone you trust to contact us on your behalf or you can email: firstname.lastname@example.org or contact us by text: 86555.

 Call us to protect vulnerable people

 We're working to protect people who may be vulnerable because of their age, an illness, mental incapacity or a disability.
-If you are worried about the safety of an adult please Call Derbyshire tel: 01629 533190 or visit Safer Derbyshire.
+If you are worried about the safety of an adult please Call Derbyshire tel: 01629 533190 or visit the Derbyshire Safeguarding Adults website.

 If you don't agree with any part of the process, like your budget or support plan, then you should talk it over with the person helping you with the assessment process.

 If you're still unhappy with their response, please use the complaints process.